biostat-duan-lab/UNSemblePRS/README.md

 ## Installation

 UNSemblePRS is currently not available on CRAN.
 Users should clone the GitHub repository and source the main utility file manually.
+The main function for implement UNSemblePRS is "UNSemblePRS()"

 ### Clone the repository